carimura/bbq/Readme.md

 ### IronMQQueue

+[IronMQ](http://iron.io/mq) is a highly available queue service provided by [Iron.io](http://iron.io).
+It is fast, reliable, and easy to use.

     $ironMQ = new \IronMQ(array(
         'token' => 'YOUR_IRONMQ_TOKEN',
         'project_id' => 'YOUR_IRONMQ_PROJECT_ID'
     ));
     $queue = new IronMQQueue('queue_id', $ironMQ, 'queue_name');

-IronMQQueue accesses Iron.io's IronMQ service over HTTP(S) Interface.
+IronMQQueue accesses Iron.io's [IronMQ](http://iron.io/mq) service over HTTP(S) Interface.

-Non-deleted but fetched jobs are returned to the queue if they are not deleted after timeout has passed.
+Non-deleted but fetched jobs are returned to the queue if they are not deleted after the timeout has passed.
 The timeout is 60 seconds my default.

 ### Array Queue